 The Criterion Collection’s Blu-ray of McCabe & Mrs. Miller is a precise rendition of this much-praised, much-criticized show.
 The HD encoding very accurately pegs Vilmos Zsigmond’s often grainy, filtered, mushy cinematography that makes the rain-soaked Oregon town seem every bit as cold and miserable as photos from the era.
 The lighting picks faces out of the murk, and the show only attains its visual appeal after the snow falls.
 Also looking appropriate in Zsigmond’s Panavision mush-vision are Constance Miller’s opium reveries.
 In HD we can finally see that the movie’s look is intentional; something not evident in the 2002 DVD.

 Warners (a ‘Kinney Leisure Service,’ says the opening logo) didn’t go for a multi-track mix in 1970, when only the few remaining Road Show attractions used stereophonic sound.
 I could tell that I wasn’t supposed to catch every dialogue line, but some really require reading the English subtitles.
-Still, it’s a very intelligent sound mix.
+Still, it’s an intelligent sound mix.
 A few minutes of fiddle music here is much more pleasant than two hours of the same in Heaven’s Gate.

 I found Criterion’s extras to be especially interesting this time around.
 The interview piece Way Out On a Limb gathers several key Altman collaborators.
 Assistant director Graeme Clifford was told to serve as casting director by Altman.
 Joan Tewksbury was doing theater and choreography and just wanted to observe but Altman said no. He had just turned his script girl into an actress to play one of the prostitutes, so Tewksberry was made the new script supervisor.
 Her lack of experience wasn’t a problem because Bob Altman paid little attention to script people.
 Actor Rene Auberjonois remembers that the film’s first title was ‘The Presbyterian Church Wager.’
-He was originally to play the minister, but the change was a good one because he had already been the Padre in M*AS*H. Michael Murphy was hired to act, but also remembers being asked to drive Altman’s car up to Vancouver.
+He was originally to play the minister but the change was a good one because he had already been the Padre in M*AS*H. Michael Murphy was hired to act but also remembers being asked to drive Altman’s car up to Vancouver.
 And Keith Carradine talks about Altman referring to the show as a western without dust.
 He says that Altman’s process for casting was an attempt to perceive the essence in an actor.

 A pleasant 36-minute critical conversation between Carrie Beauchamp and Rick Jewell pegs the film as revisionist and de-mythologizing, yet still bound to standard western conflicts.
 Carrie notes that Altman had come from fifteen years of conventional directing on TV shows, and very badly wanting to break away and find his own style.

-From the earlier disc comes a revealing commentary by Altman and producer David Foster is.
+From the earlier disc comes a revealing commentary by Altman and producer David Foster.
 Foster says that many of the workers who built the set in British Columbia were U.S. draft evaders.
 Altman openly admits that in the ’70s he gravitated toward genre movies because the plots and characters are easier to establish, allowing him to concentrate on mood and style.

 From 1999 comes a 40-minute excerpt of Leon Erickson and art director Al Locatelli talking about McCabe at the Art Director’s Guild.
 Vilmos Zsigmond is featured in an excellent 2005 interview.
 He talks about coming to America with Laszlo Kovacs; the directors he worked with all wanted different-looking movies and he sure provided that, no question.
 Zsigmond talks about Warren Beatty a little bit too.